-Students will be placed on academic probation by the Graduate School if their graduate grade point average falls below a 3.00.
+Students will be placed on academic probation by the Graduate School if their cumulative graduate grade point average falls below a 3.00.
 Students may be dismissed from their degree program or placed into non-degree status if they fail to attain a cumulative grade point average of at least 3.00 upon the completion of the following semester after probation.
-A cumulative grade point average of 3.00 is required before enrolling in PT 852, Clinical Education II, PT 953 Clinical Education IV.
+A cumulative grade point average of 3.00 is required before enrolling in PT 852, Clinical Education I, PT 953 Clinical Education III, PT 954 Clinical Education III, or PT 955 Clinical Education IV.
 The student must have a 3.00 cumulative grade point average before they are allowed to participate in these courses, regardless of enrollment status.
 Unusual or exceptional situations will be reviewed by the Department Progression, Remediation and Retention Committee for decisions about enrolling in PT 852, PT 953, PT 954, or PT 955.